Russia's answer to Google warns it may not be able to pay its debts | News Channel 3-12

 Russia’s biggest search engine could collapse as financial fallout from the invasion of Ukraine spreads.

-Yandex, which controls about 60% of internet search traffic in Russia and operates a big ride-hailing business, warned late Thursday that it may be unable to pay its debts as a consequence of the financial market meltdown triggered by the West’s unprecedented wave of sanctions.
+Yandex, which handles about 60% of internet search traffic in Russia and operates a big ride-hailing business, said Thursday that it may be unable to pay its debts as a consequence of the financial market meltdown triggered by the West’s unprecedented sanctions.

 Yandex hasn’t been sanctioned but it could still default.
-Investors who hold $1.25 billion in Yandex convertible notes have a right to demand repayment in full, plus interest, if trading in its shares are suspended on the Nasdaq for more than five trading days.
-The Russian central bank said the Moscow market would remain shut at least until Tuesday.
+Investors who hold $1.25 billion in Yandex convertible notes have a right to demand repayment in full, plus interest, if trading in its shares are suspended on the Nasdaq for more than five days.
+The Moscow stock market will remain shut at least until Tuesday, Russian state news agencies reported on Friday.

-“The Yandex group as a whole does not currently have sufficient resources to redeem the Notes in full,” the company said in a statement late Thursday.
+“The Yandex group as a whole does not currently have sufficient resources to redeem the Notes in full,” the company said in a statement.

-It may also struggle to move money out of its major operating businesses in Russia to bail out the Dutch parent company because of Western sanctions and Moscow’s introduction of capital controls this week aimed at preserving its precious foreign currency reserves and preventing international companies ditching assets.
+It may also struggle to move money out of its major operating businesses in Russia to bail out the Dutch parent company because of Western sanctions and capital controls introduced by Moscow this week aimed at preserving precious foreign currency reserves and preventing international companies ditching assets.

 Sberbank, Russia’s biggest lender, was forced to close its European arm earlier this week after it was prevented by the Russian central bank from sending money to its Vienna-based subsidiary following a run on deposits.